The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 Meeting hours per person per week (track and reduce)

 Review these metrics monthly with your team.
 Make them visible.
-Talk about them.
+Discuss them.
 Treat them like you treat revenue or customer metrics—because they predict those outcomes.

 The bottom line: Your team isn't broken.
 It's designed—usually by default, not intention—for the outcomes you're currently getting.
 That 24% efficiency rate isn't fate.
 It's feedback.
-Atlassian's research hands you the blueprint: clarity kills confusion, coaching unlocks collective intelligence, and psychological safety turns dysfunction into high performance.
-You don't need permission to start.
+Atlassian's research provides the blueprint: clarity kills confusion, coaching unlocks collective intelligence, and psychological safety transforms dysfunction into high performance.
+You do not need permission to start.
 You need conviction.
-Because in 2025, mediocre teamwork isn't a minor handicap—it's an existential threat.
-High-performing teams aren't working harder.
-They're working deliberately.
+Because in 2025, mediocre teamwork is not a minor handicap—it is an existential threat.
+High-performing teams are not working harder.
+They are working deliberately.
 Join them.

 Frequently Asked Questions